 Only refresher courses are offered on line.
 A list of all approved course providers and courses is available on the Board’s main page, CE Requirements.

 How do I become a continuing education provider?

+You must apply with the department’s Bureau of Education and Testing for approval as a provider.
 Applications are available on the Board’s main page, Apply For A License.

 How do I apply to offer a continuing education/refresher course?

 Courses must be submitted to the department’s Bureau of Education and Testing at least 90 days prior to the course offering.
 Your request must include an application and all supporting documents.